docsforadobe/javascript-tools-guide/docs/scripting-xmp/xmpscript-object-reference.md

 ## XMPAliasInfo object

-This object is returned by XMPMeta.:ref:xmpmeta-resolveAlias.
+This object is returned by [XMPMeta.resolveAlias](#resolvealias).
 The read-only properties describe an XMP metadata alias.

 ### XMPAliasInfo object properties